Phantas0s/devdash-doc/content/reference/google_analytics/_index.md

 Obviously, you need to have a Google Analytics account or Google Search account to access these two services.

 ### Downloading the authorization JSON file

+(You don't need to repeat this step if you already did it when configuring Google Search Console)

 1. Go to [Google APIs Credentials](https://console.developers.google.com/apis/api/webmasters.googleapis.com/credentials).
 2. Select `Service account key`.